thierry-silbermann/MultiModalGestureRecognition/README.md

 1. All the .py file should be in the same directory.
 2. create folder 'root/cache'
-3. in addition to the extracted data files, all the files (training, validation_lab, test) have also to be in 'root/data/raw_data' in there orignal format '.gz'
+3. in addition to the extracted data files, all the files (training, validation_lab, test) have also to be in 'root/data/raw_data' in there orignal format '.tar.gz' (this means the test files need to be extracted and compressed as .tar.gz again)

 DEPENDENCIES:
 ------------